joeyskeys/bitto/README.md

 your_custom_property_value = props.your_property_name
 ```

-type specific interface is some useful utility method for you to get some essential properties from blender to save your time to look into the documentation and to find what you need.
+type specific interface is some useful utility method for you to get some essential properties from blender, saving your time to look into the documentation and help find the data you need.
 Take camera class's get_camera_infos for example, it simply returns the eye position, look to vector and the up vector of the camera.

 ### GUI for Custom Properties